High availability

 property. -

-Do not pass sensitive data in EC2-instance user data or other clear text bootstrapping mechanisms.
-If you write secrets to a secured file, you must delete it after stack completion.
+Do not pass sensitive data in EC2-instance customer data or other clear text bootstrapping mechanisms.
+If you write secrets to a secured file, you must delete the secured file after completion.

 -